davidgiven/wordgrinder/README.Windows.txt

 USAGE
 =====

-Simply double-click on the .exe to run it.
+Simply double-click on the .exe to run WordGrinder.

 Press ESC to get the menu.
 Press ESC, F, O to open a file.
 You'll see README.wg in there; that's the manual.
 Please read it.